What is Nausea?

 If the condition persists, visit with your health physician.

-As shown above, nausea is a condition that may affect a menopausal woman.
-We hope this article has equipped you with necessary knowledge to know how to handle nausea.
+We hope this article has equipped you with the necessary knowledge to know how to handle nausea.